Community right to bid

 These could be currently owned by the local council or other public body or a private company or person.

-Once in place, you will have the opportunity to nominate public and private land and buildings to be part of a register of ‘assets of community value’.
+You have the opportunity to nominate public and private land and buildings to be part of a register of 'assets of community value'.
 If something on this register is offered for sale, the Right is triggered.
-You will then have up to six months to prepare a bid and compete to buy it.
+You then have up to six months to prepare a bid and compete to buy it.

 My Community Rights website - more information on the community right to bid scheme, plus support and advice on preparing and submitting bids